claudio-silva/grunt-angular-builder/README.md

 ### Integrating with other Grunt tasks

-If you wish to minify/optimize your build files, you can add the respective tasks to the `release` task list, __after__ the `angular-build-tool` task.
+If you wish to minify/optimize your build files, you can add the respective tasks to the `release` task list, __after__ the `angular-builder` task.

-If you wish to compile files from other languages to javascript (coffeescript, typescript, etc), they must be compiled prior to the build step, so you should add those tasks to the `release` task list __before__ the `angular-build-tool` task.
+If you wish to compile files from other languages to javascript (coffeescript, typescript, etc), they must be compiled prior to the build step, so you should add those tasks to the `release` task list __before__ the `angular-builder` task.

 If you use CSS preprocessors, you may have to add the respective tasks to both the `release` and the `debug` task lists.

 ### Advanced Use

-Read the [Configuration examples](https://github.com/claudio-silva/grunt-angular-build-tool/wiki/Configuration-examples) page for additional information and examples.
+Read the [Configuration examples](https://github.com/claudio-silva/grunt-angular-builder/wiki/Configuration-examples) page for additional information and examples.

 ### Debugging build failures